AccelAI/accel.ai/app/dev/localdev.md

 *Must have verified aws-access-id & secret-key

-For those with the proper persmissions in place, updates can be made with `eb deploy`.
+For those with the proper persmissions in place, updates can be made with `eb deploy` from main branch.